 If we look inside a piece of copper wire, there are atoms that easily exchange electrons.
 These electrons are able to move from one atom to another in any direction.
 If we make a closed circuit, by connecting the copper wire with a power source, like a battery, then the voltage will make the electrons move in the same direction, from one terminal of the battery to the other, or from the negative to the positive of the power source.

 In a closed circuit, the voltage makes the electrons move in the same direction, from the negative to the positive terminal of the battery.

 If we add a light bulb to the closed circuit, the electrons will have to pass through it in order to get to the other terminal, thus producing a light.

 Electric current is the movement of electric charge in a wire over a period of time.
 The symbol for electric current is I.

 One Coulomb of charge passing through a piece of wire over one second is equal to one Ampere of current.
 Ampere is the unit of measurement of the electric current.

-Alright, that’s all for this video.
-In the next Basic Electronics video we will talk about the Coulombs Law and Electric Field.
+That’s all for this tutorial.
+In the next Basic Electronics tutorial we will talk about Coulomb’s Law.

 I hope you enjoyed this tutorial and learned something new.
 Feel free to ask any question in the comments section below.